zahrabakhshalizadeh/maryrosecook.com/_posts/2017-03-15-why-i-coach.md

 In this essay, I'll describe some of my favourite parts of coaching.
 For each part, I'll explain how my work supports a learning goal at Makers.
 And I'll explain how the environment at Makers supports this learning goal.

-Note: we refer to our students as "developers".
+Note: we refer to our students as developers.

 ### Giving as little help as possible